Dosage Form: tablet

 Reports suggest that NSAIDs may diminish the antihypertensive effect of ACE-inhibitors and angiotensin II antagonists.
 These interactions should be given consideration in patients taking NSAIDs concomitantly with ACE-inhibitors or angiotensin II antagonists.
 In some patients with compromised renal function (e.g., elderly patients or patients who are volume-depleted, including those on diuretic therapy) who are being treated with non-steroidal anti-inflammatory drugs, the co-administration of an NSAID and an ACE-inhibitor or an angiotensin II antagonist may result in further deterioration of renal function, including possible acute renal failure, which is usually reversible.
-Therefore, the combination should be administered with caution in patients with compromised renal function.
+Therefore, monitor renal function periodically in patients receiving ACEIs or AIIAs and NSAIDs in combination therapy.

 Acetaminophen had no effect on the plasma levels of Sulindac or its sulfide metabolite.

 The concomitant administration of aspirin with Sulindac significantly depressed the plasma levels of the active sulfide metabolite.
-A double-blind study compared the safety and efficacy of Sulindac 300 or 400 mg daily given alone or with aspirin 2.4 g/day for the treatment of osteoarthritis.
-The addition of aspirin did not alter the types of clinical or laboratory adverse experiences for Sulindac; however, the combination showed an increase in the incidence of gastrointestinal adverse experiences.
-Since the addition of aspirin did not have a favorable effect on the therapeutic response to Sulindac, the combination is not recommended.
+A double-blind study compared the safety and efficacy of Sulindac tablets 300 or 400 mg daily given alone or with aspirin 2.4 g/day for the treatment of osteoarthritis.
+The addition of aspirin did not alter the types of clinical or laboratory adverse experiences for Sulindac tablets; however, the combination showed an increase in the incidence of gastrointestinal adverse experiences.
+Since the addition of aspirin did not have a favorable effect on the therapeutic response to Sulindac tablets, the combination is not recommended.